-I have focused intensely on the passage before us during the past weeks.
-I have frequently cited this passage as I preached the message of life.
-It is not that this is the only passage available to instruct us in the importance of membership in the local congregation; but it is certainly one of the clearest examples of the early practise of the apostolic churches.
-Consequently, the treasures to be found therein have not been exhausted.
-Accordingly, I ask that you weigh the teaching implicit in this divine account of the nascent Jerusalem congregation once again.
+I have focused intensely on the passage that is under consideration today during my service before the Lord.
+I have methodically taught from this passage.
+It is not that it is the only passage available to instruct us in the importance of membership in the local congregation, but it is certainly one of the clearest examples of the early practise of the apostolic churches.
+Consequently, there are treasures yet to be found in these verses.
+Accordingly, I ask that you weigh the teaching implicit in this account of the nascent Jerusalem congregation at least once more.